 A breath result looks like a hard, exact number, and the science and the state’s own paperwork both say it is a range.
 I point to FDLE’s reported uncertainty and to the 0.020 agreement rule, because both are the state admitting its readings carry spread.
 When your number sits close to a legal line, I make sure the jury sees the whole band around it and not just the single figure, since the honest question is not what the machine printed but where your true level fell.

-I started out as an Assistant Public Defender in Florida’s Thirteenth Judicial Circuit, in Tampa, and today I am one of six ACS-CHAL Forensic Lawyer-Scientists in Florida, with forensic training in how these instruments work.
+I started out as an Assistant Public Defender in Florida’s Thirteenth Judicial Circuit, in Tampa, and today I am one of six ACS-CHAL Forensic Lawyer-Scientists in Florida and a Faculty member of the National College for DUI Defense, with forensic training in how these instruments work.
 A breath result is an estimate produced by a machine, and I read its calibration history, its agreement checks, and the assumptions built into the number, so I can show a jury where it does not hold up.
 Learn more about my background.

 Questions About the Margin of Error